How To Run Test On macOS Using Selenium Safari Driver

 Testing With Selenium Safari Driver On macOS

 Now that we have set up Apple’s Safari driver, we look at the process of setting up Selenium WebDriver on macOS and running a test in Python.
-When a test scenario calls a Selenium command, the command is executed in the following manner:
+Selenium locators should be used to locate the element on which you intend to perform the required operation.
+When a test scenario calls a Selenium command , the command is executed in the following manner:

 - Every Selenium command is translated into a REST API command by the client library.

 - The REST API command sends the HTTP request to the local web server that is hosted by Apple’s safaridriver.

 - The safaridriver validates the HTTP request contents, and the command is forwarded to the browser instance.